thegeekyb0y/learnpython/README.md

 # Learn Python
-Python is a high-level, interpreted scripting language, highly used for automation and backend purposes.
+Python is a high-level, interpreted scripting language, highly used for automation and backend purposes.People from different disciplines use Python for a variety of different tasks, such as data analysis and visualization, artificial intelligence and Machine Learning, automation, etc

 | Info  | Link|
 | ------------- | ------------- |